samfrahm/samfrahm/README.md

 Through **Solaris Software**, I develop and integrate software that helps businesses, and the individuals within them, operate more effectively.

-My current work focuses on the commercial and scientific applications of artificial intelligence as its capabilities continue to advance.
+There is significant potential in the advancing capabilities of artificial intelligence, and my current work focuses on both its commercial and scientific applications.

 ## Interested in working together?